Humanities and Social Science Program

 Faculty Advisor: Lecturer, Department of Psychology, University of California, San Diego

-Personality refers to the patterns in individuals’ ways of behaving, thinking, and feeling, and the psychological mechanisms that drive these patterns.
+Personality refers to the patterns in individuals’ behavior, thinking, and feeling, as well as the psychological mechanisms that drive these patterns.
 This program will examine the most well-respected and empirically supported findings in personality research.
 In particular, we will discuss the Big 5 traits (Neuroticism, Extraversion, Agreeableness, Conscientiousness, Openness to Experience), Narcissism, and Self-monitoring.

-This program provides an introduction to the concepts of research and theory as related to criminals and victims.
+This program introduces research and theory related to criminals and victims.
 For example, what are the contributing factors that shape a serial killer?
 What are the contributing factors that shape a cult leader?

 Additionally, we will discuss victims, the outcomes of victimization, and the means taken to cope with victimization.
 What are the long-term consequences or effects of survival?
 Are there factors or characteristics associated with victimhood?
 Who’s most likely to join a cult?